Moonshine-IDE/GenesisFeathersDemo/README.md

 Notes:
 - The minimum supported iOS SDK version is 12
-- iOS SDK Version 16 (and above) no longer supports the armv7 architecture
+- iOS SDK Version 16 (and above) no longer supports the armv7 architecture, so it has been disabled in the project config file

 ### Optional Package ID